WICG/turtledove/PRODUCT_LEVEL.md

 ![impact on advertisers](assets/impact_on_advertisers.png)
 How to read the graph: "90% of advertisers would retain at least 74% of the current CTR level."

-## Turtledove adoption in e-commerce
+## TURTLEDOVE adoption in e-commerce

-In addition to **core-metric impact estimates**, another important factor in Turtledove adoption is **research and engineering effort required**.
+In addition to **core-metric impact estimates**, another important factor in TURTLEDOVE adoption is **research and engineering effort required**.

 The product-focused approach is compatible with many recommender systems employed in ecommerce retargeting today.
 Many state of the art systems follow the approach of scoring an item's usefulness to a single user.
 On the other hand, research on recommender systems working on clusters of users is scarce.

 Adopting product-level focus will allow us to continue to use the recommender systems of today nearly as-is.
 There are some details, of course, but conceptually, we just need to get rid of very rare products and then just run the old algorithm.
-This greatly cuts the amount of effort required to adopt to Turtledove.
+This greatly cuts the amount of effort required to adopt to TURTLEDOVE.
 The current recommender systems are a result of many years of development of teams of engineers and data scientists.

-In vanilla, creative-level Turtledove, the recommender systems will likely have to be designed and built from scratch.
+In vanilla, creative-level TURTLEDOVE, the recommender systems will likely have to be designed and built from scratch.
 The minimal audience threshold applied on the creative level is a difficult restriction.
 So far, no estimate is available on the impact it will have on recommendation quality and CTR, but we believe it would be very high.

 ## Creative construction